FuelLabs/fuel-hyperlane-integration/README.md

 - `yq` must be installed - [Link](https://formulae.brew.sh/formula/yq#default).
 - `jq` must be installed - [Link](https://formulae.brew.sh/formula/jq#default).

-#### Running the E2E Tests

-The E2E tests include test cases which are executed on a local `fuel-core` instance and EVM `anvil` instance.

-Before running the E2E tests, you must first run the both the `fuel-core` and `anvil` instances and deploy the required Hyperlane contracts.
-This is all handled by the `infra/run.sh` script.

 In order to have funds on the local Fuel node which is required for the E2E tests, there should be an entry added to `infra/configs/local-fuel-snapshot/state_config.json`

 It can be added like so: